Ezekiel 20,21; Psalms 111; Revelation 8

 “… the prayers of the saints, went up before God out of the angel’s hand.
 Then the angel took the censer and filled it with the fire of the altar, and threw it to the earth; and there followed peals of thunder and sounds and flashes of lightning and an earthquake."
 (Revelation 8:4-5)

-Although times will go from bad to worse, our role is to keep in mind what Jude tells us in verses 22 and 23: "Be merciful to those who doubt; save others by snatching them out of the fire.
-To others show mercy out of fear".
-Like a ship going down, our role may not be to save the ship but it will be to save as many as we can, rescuing them so they don't have to go down with the ship.
-We must reach out even though those drowning push our hands away.
-So we must continue preaching and inviting people to the cross even when they refuse to hear.
-We get to pray even when our prayers don't seem like they are working.
-In reality, they are!
-So, the message is to not give up hope even though the world keeps sinking, and we don’t see immediate responses.
-Why?
-Because some will respond!
-We cannot let discouragement define our calling.
+Although times will go from bad to worse, our role is to keep in mind what Jude tells us in verses 22 and 23: "... have mercy on some, who are doubting; save others, snatching them out of the fire ..."
+Like a ship going down, our role may not be to save the ship, but it will be to save as many as I can, rescuing them so they don't have to go down with the ship.

 Dear Father: I do pray today for our wonderful church, that You would grow her strong, faithful, and positively contagious to our communities.
 Please forgive me for the times I grew weary in praying and well-doing.
 May our prayers rise like incense before you, and when the time comes, mix our prayers with the fire of Your altar, and may the world take notices that You are Lord!